 The University's tuition fees are normally fixed at yearly intervals and follow Government guidelines.
-Tuition fees for full-time postgraduate taught UK and EU students for the session 2018-19 can be found on our Postgraduate Taught tuition fees page.
+Tuition fees for full-time postgraduate taught UK students for the session 2022-23 can be found here.

 International students are required to pay the full costs of their tuition in the UK with each university setting its own international fees.
 The University of Liverpool’s fees represent excellent value for money for a Russell Group University.
 How much you pay as an International postgraduate student depends on your programme of study.
 For full details, see our international fees for postgraduates pages.

 Fees for online programmes can be found on the Online Programme pages.

 The University requires payment of tuition fees at registration for the whole of the coming academic session or for the duration of a programme that is to be completed in less than a year.
 However, arrangements can be made for self-supporting students to pay their tuition fees in instalments.

 All instalments must be arranged with the Student Administration and Support Division.
 If you hold a scholarship or studentship, the awarding body should provide the Student Fees section of the Student Administration and Support Division with an acceptable guarantee of payment.

 If you expect to be sponsored please ensure that your sponsors understand fully their responsibilities for your fees and maintenance and that they are prepared to honour them for the duration of your studies in Liverpool.